tgdwyer/tgdwyer.github.io/_chapters/asteroids.md

 ...
 ```

-Next, we have another, completely self contained function to update the SVG for a given state:
+Next, we have another, completely self-contained function to update the SVG for a given state:

 ```typescript
 ...